JesseTimonen/KristalFramework/README.md

 ## Installing

-1. Rename .env.example to .env and configure the settings in the Config folder.
+1. Rename 'config-example.php' to 'config.php' and configure the framework settings.
 2. Upload the framework files to a server or local development environment.
-3. Run 'composer install --prefer-dist --optimize-autoloader' ath the root folder to install dependencies from composer.json file.
+3. Run 'composer install --prefer-dist --optimize-autoloader' at the root folder to install dependencies from composer.json file.

 After completing these steps you should now be able to access the built-in demo page by going to your server's URL.